Vision Health

 Good vision is also key to social and emotional development.
 Healthy eyes and good vision are essential to carry out basic daily activities such as learning to read and write, playing sports, completing schoolwork, and staying safe.

 Many vision problems begin at young ages; therefore, children should be getting regular eye exams to ensure their eyes are healthy and functioning properly.
-It is recommended that at 6 months old, infants should have their first eye exam done, then at 2-5 years old their second eye exam, followed by an eye exam every year after to ensure problems can be caught early if they arise.
+It is recommended that infants should have their first eye exam done between 6 to 9 months of age, then at 2-5 years old their second eye exam, followed by an eye exam every year after to ensure problems can be caught early if they arise.
+The cost of an annual eye exam for children and youth (aged 0 to 19 years) is covered under OHIP, if the child has a valid OHIP card.
+To find an optometrist in your area, visit the Ontario Association of Optometrists.

 In Canada, nearly 25% of school-aged children have vision problems (Canadian Association of Optometrists (CAO), 2019).
 Each year in Ontario, approximately 3% to 5% of children (4000 to 7000) experience vision loss and left untreated can lead to poor performance in school.
 Some Canadian studies suggest that about 1 in 5 children aged 3–6 years have a visual problem such as amblyopia (lazy eye) or significant refractive errors (i.e., myopia or astigmatism) (Nishimura, Wong, Dimaris, and Maurer, 2020).
 Yet only 14% of Ontario children under six years of age access government funded comprehensive eye exams (CAO, 2019).